-- Citrix Virtual Apps and Desktops Delivery Controller in Citrix Cloud.
-The Delivery Controller has its own database where Citrix Provisioning devices are added to the catalog. - Citrix Cloud Connector located on-premises.
-Used for setting up Citrix Cloud, this connector acts as the relay between Citrix Cloud and the on-premises resource location. - Citrix Provisioning console.
-The console uses the Citrix Virtual Apps and Desktops remote PowerShell SDK to add existing Citrix Provisioning devices to the Citrix Virtual Apps and Desktops Delivery Controller. - Citrix Provisioning server version 1912 or later.
+• Citrix Virtual Apps and Desktops DDC in Citrix Cloud.
+The DDC has its own database where Citrix Provisioning devices are added to the catalog.

+- Citrix Cloud Connector located on-premises.
+Used for setting up Citrix Cloud, this connector acts as the relay between Citrix Cloud and the on-premises resource location.
+The connector is used by the Citrix Virtual Apps and Desktops Remote PowerShell SDK to communicate with Citrix Cloud. - Citrix Provisioning console version 1906.
+The updated console uses the Citrix Virtual Apps and Desktops remote PowerShell SDK to add existing Citrix Provisioning devices to the Citrix Virtual Apps and Desktops DDC. - Citrix Provisioning server version 1906.
 This server communicates with the on-premises hypervisors and database and makes SOAP calls to MAPI.